9 min read read

 Step 3: Run the Script

-Open a terminal, navigate to your folder, and run:
+Open a terminal, navigate to the folder where your script and JSON file are saved, and run:

 python convert_json_to_csv.py